RainingSea/cese/project/website/SportsEquipmentInventoryTracker/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be structured using Python for the backend logic and HTML for the frontend interface.
-The main components include user registration and login functionalities, a dashboard for managing equipment, and search and filter capabilities.
-The application will utilize local text files for data storage, ensuring simplicity and ease of access.
-The main interaction will be through forms and buttons on the web pages, with data being read from and written to text files as needed.",
+"Implementation approach": "The application will be developed using Python for the backend logic and HTML for the frontend interface.
+The Flask framework will be utilized to manage routing and serve the web pages.
+User authentication will be handled through session management.
+Data will be stored in local text files for simplicity and ease of access.",

-"UI design": "The user interface will consist of the following components: a Registration Page with a form for username and password input, a Login Page with similar input fields, a Dashboard Page displaying a table of equipment with options to add, update, and delete items, and a search bar for filtering equipment.
-Alerts for maintenance will be shown as notifications on the Dashboard.
-Navigation will be straightforward, with links to register, log in, and access the dashboard.",
+"UI design": "The user interface will consist of the following components: a Registration Page for new users to create accounts, a Login Page for existing users to access their accounts, a Dashboard Page for managing equipment, including forms for inputting and updating equipment details, and a search/filter functionality for easy navigation.
+Each page will have a consistent layout with a navigation bar for easy access to different sections.",

-"Data Storage": "Data will be stored in local text files, with separate files for users and equipment information.
-This choice simplifies data management and retrieval, allowing for quick access without the overhead of a SQL database.
-The files will be structured to facilitate easy reading and writing of data in a plain text format.",
+"Data Storage": "Data will be stored in local text files.
+Different types of data will be organized into separate files, including 'users.txt' for user accounts and 'equipment.txt' for equipment details.
+This structured approach allows for straightforward data retrieval and management using simple file operations in Python.",

 "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "users.txt", "equipment.txt"],